-DOWNLOAD NEW RESOURCES FROM 'THE EDITORS PANEL' AT THE 2019 HDCA CONFERENCE IN LONDON
+DOWNLOAD RESOURCES FROM 'THE EDITORS PANEL' AT THE 2019 HDCA CONFERENCE IN LONDON

+The Journal of Human Development and Capabilities accepts the following types of article: research articles, policy articles, book reviews, review articles, and notes and comments.
 The JHDC invites the submission of papers addressing issues related to human development and the capabilities approach.
 Papers undergo a rigorous double-blind peer review process.
 The Journal publishes papers of high quality that make an important contribution to its scope and aims.
+Please note that this journal only publishes manuscripts in English, French and Spanish.

 The journal uses ScholarOne Manuscripts (previously Manuscript Central) to peer review manuscript submissions.
 Complete guidelines for preparing and submitting your manuscript to the JHDC are provided below and can be downloaded here.